cmu-sei/GHOSTS/docs/ghosts/animator/index.md

 # GHOSTS ANIMATOR Overview

+ANIMATOR is a configurable and extensible library for generating modeling, simulation, and exercise data.
+We like to say it creates, "NPCs so real, they sell for a premium on the dark web."

 At its core, Animator is a hyper-realistic user details generator.
 Its primary function is to create fake identities and accompanying verbose portfolios of personal information.
 Each generated user, or NPC (Non-Player Character) as we call them, has over 25 categories of details associated with them, and over a hundred pieces of metadata defining who they are.
 Each piece of information is generated using sourced datasets in an attempt to distribute characteristics realistically.

 ## Quick Start